-672 It is possible to associate all these nested code hierarchies in a database, a process known as 673 aggregation, during manufacturing or shipping processes, so that the presence of a single pack in a 674 pallet can be inferred by scanning the exterior pallet code and looking up in a database.
+It is possible to associate all these nested code hierarchies in a database, a process known as aggregation, during manufacturing or shipping processes, so that the presence of a single pack in a pallet can be inferred by scanning the exterior pallet code and looking up in a database.

 Aggregation generates costs and complexity and requires tight control of data to avoid errors, but on the other hand, it optimizes the logistics and traceability of shipments.
-The recommended option is to trace data at secondary pack level and design a system which allows submission of aggregation data hierarchies (see also section 5).
+The recommended option is to trace data starting at the secondary pack level and design a system which allows submission of aggregation data hierarchies (see also section 5).
+Aggregation is an essential component to tracing, since scanning each individual unit may have a detrimental impact to the movement of goods through the supply chain (see also chapter 4).